GlyphMods/wailt/DOCS.md

 where:

-- `"modid"`: the mod ID of the mod which adds the music.
 - `"Artist Name"`: the _human-readable_ name of the artist, which will also be used to look the artist up in `artists` and shown in toasts if the artist does not have a `fancy_name`.
 - `"track_location"`: the path to the audio file relative to `/assets/<modid>/sounds/music`.
 Files which are not in the